ZcashFoundation/zebra/book/src/dev/continuous-integration.md

    a.
 If it's the full sync test, [increase the full sync timeout](https://github.com/ZcashFoundation/zebra/commit/9fb87425b76ba3747985ea2f22043ff0276a03bd#diff-8fbc73b0a92a4f48656ffe7d85d55c612c755202dcb7284d8f6742a38a6e9614R367)
    b.
 If it's an update sync test, [increase the update sync timeouts](https://github.com/ZcashFoundation/zebra/commit/9fb87425b76ba3747985ea2f22043ff0276a03bd#diff-92f93c26e696014d82c3dc1dbf385c669aa61aa292f44848f52167ab747cb6f6R51)

-### Resolving Duplicate Dependencies in `cargo deny`
+### Resolving Duplicate Dependencies in `Check deny.toml bans`

+Zebra's CI checks for duplicate crate dependencies: multiple dependencies on different versions of the same crate.
+If a developer or dependabot adds a duplicate dependency, the `Check deny.toml bans` CI job will fail.

+Here is how you can fix those failures:
-1. Check for other dependency updates that are mentioned in the `cargo deny` logs, and try doing them in the same PR
+1. Check for other dependency updates that are mentioned in the `Check deny.toml bans` logs, and try doing them in the same PR
 2. Add an exception to [`deny.toml`](https://github.com/ZcashFoundation/zebra/blob/main/deny.toml).
 If possible:
   a.
 Choose immediate dependencies of the Zebra crates, sometimes this resolves other duplicates as well
   b.
 Choose the earlier version of duplicate dependencies